This is the quickest route to the summit.

-From Las Vegas, the trailhead is reached by about 90 miles of paved road, followed by 23 miles of dirt road, most of it maintained.
+From Las Vegas, the trailhead is reached by about 90 miles of paved road, followed by 23 miles of minimally maintained dirt road.
 Any sturdy car can handle the dirt road, except perhaps in bad weather.
 A four-wheel-drive vehicle with an experienced driver might get about 1/2 mile closer to the peak.
 Keep in mind, however, that this is area is very remote and the dirt road is lightly traveled.
 If you break down, you'll probably be hiking 23 miles back to the paved highway.

 The hike itself is about a mile, climbing no more than 1000 feet of elevation, and taking about 1 to 2 hours up and 45 minutes down.
 (The exact distant depends on how far you can drive on the 4WD road.)

 The following directions were valid in 2015...

 From Las Vegas, take I-15 north (in the Salt Lake City direction).
 Go about 15 miles and take the US-93 exit.
 Head north on US-93 for about 75 miles until you pass a shallow lake on the left (Lower Pahranagat Lake).
 Watch the milepost markers along the side of the road.
 Look for Milepost LN-32, which is near the Wildlife Refuge headquarters.
 About 2/10 mile after Milepost 32, there is a gated dirt road on the left.
 The gate may be open or closed, but it should not be locked.
 (If you find a locked gate, it is probably not the right one -- There are several other gated roads in this area.)
 Turn here, and reset your odometer. (photo of start of road)